 Alba Thermal Springs and Spa, Fingal

-The Alba Thermal Spring is another new kid on the block and due to open in late 2022.
-Situated in the stunning Australian bush here you will find more than 30 pools for you to be able to relax in.
-You can choose a relaxing sunrise soak or you can spend the day in the rooftop salt pool, before ending the day with a meal like no other.
+The Alba Thermal Spring is another new kid on the block and is due to open in late 2022.
+Situated in the stunning Australian bush, you will find more than 30 pools for you to relax in.
+You can choose a relaxing sunrise soak, or you can spend the day in the rooftop salt pool before ending the day with a meal like no other.

 A range of packages is available for you to look at.

-At this time there are no accommodation options at the Alba Thermal Springs.
+At this time, there are no accommodation options at the mineral-rich Alba Thermal Springs.

 Deep Blue Geothermal Baths, Warrnambool

-Incorporating an array of sensory and relaxing spaces where you can immerse yourself in the healing waters.
+Incorporating sensory and relaxing spaces where you can immerse yourself in the healing waters.
 You can wade through the Passage or lay back and completely relax in the Relaxation Bay pool.

-With 15 different pools spread out through manicured gardens, you are sure to find one where you can lose yourself and reconnect.
+With 15 different mineral-rich pools spread out through manicured gardens near Warrnambool, you will find one where you can lose yourself and reconnect.
 Deep Blue Geothermal Baths seamlessly blend natural wonder with indulgence, inviting all travellers to unwind and rejuvenate.

 Can you stay at the Deep Blue geothermal baths?